guanqun-yang/wordpress/_posts/2023-11-13-talk-notes-hyungwon-chung.md

 -   The inputs are typically longer than outputs.
 This is one of the reasons why the models trained on the open-source datasets perform poor.
 -   The easier tasks (for example, simple arithmetic like `3 + 2 =`) is already solved pretty well by the pretrained models.
 The goal of the SFT and RLHF is to address the diverse and abstract prompts.
 -   The RM is called preference model by Anthropic.
+-   When we have $k$ responses to the **same** input, we could form $\binom{k}{2}$ sample pairs and put them in the same batch to avoid overfitting.
+-   The Constitutional AI (CAI) by Anthropic almost automates everything during RLHF; the only human efforts involved is writing the constitution itself.
+For example, the model is tasked to generate prompts; these prompts are sent to train reward models.

 # Reference